 Each page in the strategy section gives an overview on a specific strategy and explains exactly how to set up and use the structure.
-I’ve tried to take all the guesswork out of cooperative learning for you!
+I’ve tried to take all the guesswork out of it for you!

-• Cooperative Group Role Cards: To remind students of their exact duties within their groups, small role cards are provided.
+To remind students of their exact duties within their groups, small role cards are also provided.
 I print these on cardstock, laminate, and tape to students’ desks.

 ALL of these tools are included in ONE complete Cooperative Learning Toolbox!